ZMTempest/Resume/README.md

 * **`.gitignore`**: Ensures build artifacts (`.aux`, `.log`, etc.) remain local.

 ## How to Build Locally
 If you wish to compile this resume from source, you will need a LaTeX distribution (TeX Live or MacTeX) and the Lato font installed.
+I used the homebrew solution on Mac.

 1. **Clone the repository:**
    ```bash